pzerger/supplemental/PMP/visualizations.md

 The following is a list of visualizations to aid in project management and delivery that may appear on the PMI Project Management Professional (PMP) and/or Certified Associate in Project Management (CAPM) exams.

+**IMPORTANT:** We have included examples of each so you can see the visualization to better familiarize yourself for exam day.

 ## Table of Contents

 - [Affinity Diagram](#affinity-diagram)